GR20 in Corsica: The Toughest Hut-to-Hut Trek

 The GR20, also known as Fra li Monti is a GR (Grande Randonnée) footpath that crosses the Mediterranean island of Corsica running approximately from north to south.
 The entire trail is about 180 km long with 12,000 m of elevation gain.
 Although it takes about 15 days to complete it, the route can be divided into 2 stages: the northern part, between Calenzana and Vizzavona, and the southern part, between Vizzavona and Conca.
 This GR route is considered one of the toughest of all GR routes, are you brave enough to give it a try?
 Below you will find all the information you need about the route, the stages, a map, and a kit list for your GR20 hike in Corsica!

 For the GR20, some hiking experience in steeper terrain is advisable.
 The trek requires some scrambling, use of chains, and a ladder (on the Northern section) and to tackle the rocky landscape and mountain ridges.
-In order to face this challenge self-guided, you need to be a confident mountain walker and most importantly, you need to be able to read route notes and to locate your position on a map when necessary.
-Below you will find all the information you need to face this challenge as prepared as possible.
+In order to face this challenge self-guided, you must be a confident mountain walker and, most importantly, able to read route notes and locate your position on a map when needed. you will find all the information to face this challenge as prepared as possible.

 The GR20 is one of the many trekking options that France has to offer.
 Trekking in France should be on every trekker's wish list, starting with the breathtaking GR20 route.
-GR stands for Grande Randonnée, which means something like "big excursion" in French.
+GR stands for Grande Randonnée, which is best translated as "long distance trail" in French.
 The GRs are a network of long-distance trails in Europe located mostly in France, Belgium, the Netherlands, and Spain.
 The GR20 is considered to be the most difficult of all these routes and is located on the French island of Corsica, Corse in French, on the Tyrrhenian sea.
 Its Corsican name is Fra li Monti, which means "across the mountains" in Corsican.

 Book Now

-What Is the Best Season for the GR20 Hike?
+What Is the Best Season for the GR20 on Corsica?

 If you are planning your GR20 trek, we advise you to go in late June or early September.
 During this time, most huts are open and the weather is not too hot.
 Also, the trail won't be as crowded as during July or August.